Our team has the experience and credentials you should look for when considering a child dentist.

 Practicing and maintaining healthy oral habits begins at a young age.
 Young children can benefit from visiting a trusted, family dentist to grow and learn with.
 Keeping your child’s teeth and gums health now can promote a healthy, functional smile for years to come.

-Montclair dentist Dr. Nikki Ancona offers pediatric dentistry services for children as young as 1 years old.
+Our teams Montclair dentist offers pediatric dentistry services for children as young as 1 years old.
 We offer a full range of pediatric family dentistry services in our Montclair dental office.
 We encourage parents to visit our full-service, comprehensive dental practice for the care they need to improve the health and function of their child’s smile.
 We focus on building strong patient-dentist relationships, patient education, and preventive dental care.

 Cavities are one of the most common dental concerns amongst younger patients.
 Our Montclair Plaza dental care team works closely with your child to help them learn the proper ways to brush, floss and take care of their teeth.
 Creating healthy habits at a young age can encourage healthy habits as they learn and grow.